jsakamoto/BlazorWasmPreRendering.Build/README.md

 > You can reference the complete sample code [here](https://github.com/jsakamoto/BlazorWasmPreRendering.Build/tree/master/SampleApps/BlazorWasmLazyLoading)

-Now, your pages will be prerendered and then correctly rendered without any flicker even if it is a page with lazy loaded dlls.
-Attempting other solutions will result in a runtime exception or a flicker becaase the builder will strip #app, then the dlls will begin to load, then the page will load and throw an exception, or be blank while it waits for dlls to load (flicker).
+Now, your pages will be prerendered and then correctly rendered without any flicker, even if it is a page with lazy-loaded assemblies.
+Attempting other solutions will result in a runtime exception or a flicker because the builder will strip #app, then the assemblies will begin to load, then the page will load and throw an exception or be blank while it waits for assemblies to load (flicker).

 ## 🛠️Troubleshooting